-This Coal Combustion Residuals (CCR) Fugitive Dust Control Plan (Plan) has been prepared for Tri-State Generation and Transmission Association's (Tri-State's) Prewitt Escalante Generating Station (PEGS).
+This Coal Combustion Residuals (CCR) Fugitive Dust Control Plan (the Plan) has been prepared for Tri-State Generation and Transmission Association's (Tri-State's) Nucla Generating Station and Ash Disposal Site (the Site).
 This Plan has been developed in accordance with recognized and generally accepted good engineering practice and the CCR Rule, Criteria for Classification of Solid Waste Disposal Facilities and Practices, Subpart D - Standards for the Disposal of CCRs in Landfills and Surface Impoundments, which was published in the Code of Federal Regulations Title 40 Part 257 (40 CFR 257) on April 17, 2015.
 This Plan addresses measures to "effectively minimize CCR from becoming airborne at the facility, including CCR fugitive dust originating from CCR units, roads, and other CCR management and material handling activities" (40 CFR 257.80).

-This Plan includes identification of the CCR-related fugitive dust sources at PEGS, measures to control the fugitive dust, reasons for selecting the dust control measures, procedures to evaluate the effectiveness of the Plan, procedures for documenting citizen complaints, and requirements for recordkeeping and notification.
+This Plan includes identification of the CCR-related fugitive dust sources at the Site; measures to control the fugitive dust; reasons for selecting the dust control measures; procedures to evaluate the effectiveness of the Plan; procedures for documenting citizen complaints; and requirements for recordkeeping and notification.
 This Plan may be amended from time to time.
 The most recent Plan will be maintained in the Operating Record.